 - If you analyzed skills, what analysis did you perform?
 How did you analyze their skills?
 What questions did you investigate?
 Did you look at the quality of their results?
 Did you analyze the time it took individuals to complete the task?
 What conclusions did you reach?

 - Do you have a graph analyzing skills?
-If you have a graph analyzing skills, include a link to a PNG file of the graph here.
+If you have a graph analyzing skills, include the graph here.